heytanix/PCL_repository/README.md

 # ResNet3D18 CNN Real-Time Human Violence Detection

 ## Project Overview
-- This project is dedicated to developing a portable software that supports multi-device integration to detect violence and alert the respective authorities.
-- ResNet3D18: For Violence/Non-Violence recognition
-- (Last Update: August 31-2025)
+This deep learning project focuses on building a portable software solution for real-time human violence detection.
+Leveraging the ResNet3D18 convolutional neural network, the system is designed to recognize violent and non-violent actions from video streams.
+It supports multi-device integration, enabling deployment on both CPU and GPU environments for broad accessibility.
+The software aims to automatically detect incidents of violence and promptly alert relevant authorities, enhancing safety and response times.
+*(Last updated: September 3rd, 2025)*

 ## Features
 - Portable (CPU Model, CUDA Model)